How to Block Magisk Manager & Malicious Magisk Modules in Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Block Magisk Manager & Magisk Modules on Android apps using Appdome
+How to Implement Block Magisk Manager & Magisk Modules in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Block Magisk Manager & Magisk Modules without an SDK or gateway: